When and Where to File Qualifying Papers

 Qualifying is the final step that allows a candidate to have

 his or her name on the ballot.
+Qualifying must be finalized during the assigned dates.

 state, or multi county offices, you must file your qualifying papers